Home

 Rather than legislate for the protection of the surviving big trees, the BC Ministry of Environment produces a smokescreen, setting up ineffectual "natural heritage" programs such as the BC Conservation Data Centre which houses the BC Register of Big Trees.
 Like the National Register for Big Trees founded in 1940 by the industry driven American Forestry Association, the BC Register was set up in 1886 by the BC Forestry Association, ie. the wood products industry, the very agents that have caused the annihilation of the big trees by unrelenting commercial greed.

-David Douglas sign.
-(Click to enlarge)
+David Douglas sign (Click to enlarge)

-Cathedral Trail and David Douglas signs.
+Cathedral Trail and David Douglas signs

 A more appropriate acknowledgement of the heritage of Cathedral Grove would be a tribute to the First Peoples who stewarded the big trees for centuries before they were "discovered" by David Douglas.
 Another sign warns that "Cathedral Grove is an old forest," susceptible to root and stem diseases that may cause some big trees to die and fall without warning (right).
 A much greater cause of blowdown is the clearcut logging of the buffer forests in the Cathedral Grove Watershed by unethical corporations.